edigar/basicCRUD/README.md

 $ cd basicCRUD
 $ cat database.sql
 ```
-Copy the output of the content into your database manager.
+Copy the output of the content into your database manager and execute.
 An access inteface, such as MySQL Workbench, makes it easy to use.

 ```
 $ cd config